What are Time of Use rates - and when is electricity cheapest?

 The hours of the day when a lot of people are using electricity are called “peak” or “on-peak” times, and the rest are called “off-peak.”
 Some utility companies also add a “super off-peak” category for hours with the very least demand.

 Wow, that’s a lot of numbers - and they’re used just for illustration purposes.
-SDG&E’s actual rates vary widely and are generally more expensive than the example above.
+SDG&E’s current TOU rates vary widely and are generally much more expensive than the example above.

 The gist of that image though, is that it’s cheapest to use electricity late at night, from midnight to 6 am, when most people are asleep.
 If you can shift your clothes-washing and electric vehicle charging to the late-night hours, you’ll save some money.